 The town is also heavily tied to conservation with the Hoedspruit Endangered Species Center engaging in research and breeding of endangered species, notably cheetah, African wild dog, and black-footed cat.

-But what makes the town of Hoedspruit truly special is cozy, welcoming nature coupled with and stone-throw distance from the country’s famous – and ever-popular – Kruger National Park.
+But what makes the town of Hoedspruit South Africa truly special is cozy, welcoming nature coupled with and stone-throw distance from the country’s famous – and ever-popular – Kruger National Park.
 Being nearly 2 million hectares of land, which stretches for 352 kilometers (20 000 square kilometers) from north to south along the Mozambique border, the Kruger National Park offers what has been called an “indescribable wildlife experience”.

 In fact, the Kruger National Park is so large that it is even bigger than some countries, eclipsing Israel and even other African states.
 Given its incredible size, visitors – local and international alike – are advised to make use of only tried and tested game reserves.